DAguirreAg/3D-printable-bearing-generator/README.md

 </p>

 7. Finish by inserting BBs until there is no more room left.
-8. Turn the bearing and see if it turn smoothly.
+8. Turn the bearing and see if it turns smoothly.

 ## 4. Disassembly